 ATODA & Annie Bleeker Consulting & Drug and Alcohol Services South Australia

-ATODA recently hosted workshops and training opportunities to support health and community services and workers to build their capacity to better identify and respond to ATOD issues.
+ATODA hosted workshops and training opportunities to support health and community services and workers to build their capacity to better identify and respond to ATOD issues.
 By contacting ATODA, this training can be adapted to the needs of specific services, sectors or populations.
 Over 70 workers have already been trained in 2014 in the following:

 Alcohol, Tobacco and Other Drug Information and Harm Reduction Training, Facilitated by Annie Bleeker